deathsave/grand-prix/docs/RULES.md

 The race begins!

-- Activated when fuel, oil, and tires reach max level
+- Activated when fuel, lube, and tires reach max level
 - Top left gate opens allowing a counter-clockwise orbit
 - Each orbit increases the lap counter and adds to the bonus
 - 3 successful orbits: